 - Salt and pepper to taste

-- While bacon cooks, combine the salt, pepper, and flour in a bowl.
+- While the bacon cooks, combine the salt, pepper, and flour in a bowl.
+Toss the lamb cubes with the seasoned flour then remove them from the flour using a slotted spoon.

-- Toss the lamb cubes with the seasoned flour then remove them from the flour using a slotted spoon.
-Brown the lamb, along with the onions, in the bacon grease.
-Do not discard the flour.
+- Brown the lamb, along with the onions, in the bacon grease.
+Do not discard the remaining seasoned flour.

-- Bring to boil then reduce heat to low.
-Add bay leaves and simmer, covered, for 45 minutes.
+- Bring to boil, add bay leaves, and reduce heat to low.
+Simmer, covered, for 45 minutes.